-- the patient eligibility criteria defined in the protocol; - the size of the patient population required for analysis of the clinical trial's primary endpoints; - the proximity of patients to clinical sites; - the design of the clinical trial; - our ability to recruit clinical trial investigators with the appropriate competencies and experience; - clinicians' and patients' perceptions as to the potential advantages of the single-agent or combination therapy candidate being studied in relation to other available therapies, including any new drugs that may be approved for the indications we are investigating; - our ability to obtain and maintain patient informed consents; and - the risk that patients enrolled in clinical trials will drop out of the trials before completion.
+- the patient eligibility criteria defined in the protocol; - the size of the patient population required for analysis of the clinical trial's primary endpoints; - the proximity of patients to clinical sites; - the design of the clinical trial; - our ability to recruit clinical trial investigators with the appropriate competencies and experience; - clinicians' and patients' perceptions as to the potential advantages of the product candidate being studied in relation to other available therapies, including any new drugs that may be approved for the indications we are investigating; - our ability to obtain and maintain patient informed consents; and - the risk that patients enrolled in clinical trials will drop out of the trials before completion.

-In addition, our clinical trials will compete with other clinical trials for single-agent and combination therapy candidates that are in the same therapeutic areas as our single-agent and combination therapy candidates, and this competition will reduce the number and types of patients available to us, because some patients who might have opted to enroll in our trials may instead opt to enroll in a trial being conducted by one of our competitors.
+In addition, our clinical trials will compete with other clinical trials for product candidates that are in the same therapeutic areas as our product candidates, and this competition will reduce the number and types of patients available to us, because some patients who might have opted to enroll in our trials may instead opt to enroll in a trial being conducted by one of our competitors.

-Delays in patient enrollment may result in increased costs or may affect the timing or outcome of the planned clinical trials, which could prevent completion of these trials and adversely affect our ability to advance the development of our single-agent and combination therapy candidates.
+Delays in patient enrollment may result in increased costs or may affect the timing or outcome of the planned clinical trials, which could prevent completion of these trials and adversely affect our ability to advance the development of our product candidates.

-We face significant competition for our drug discovery and development efforts in an environment of rapid technological and scientific change, and our single-agent and combination therapy candidates, if approved, will face significant competition, which may prevent us from achieving significant market penetration.
+We face significant competition for our drug discovery and development efforts in an environment of rapid technological and scientific change, and our product candidates, if approved, will face significant competition, which may prevent us from achieving significant market penetration.
 Many of our competitors have significantly greater resources than we do, and we may not be able to successfully compete.